RiLeone/warbot/README.md

 ![Initial condition](img/initial_condition.png)

-The world is (seamingly) at peace.
+The world is (seemingly) at peace.

 ![What happens under the hood](img/turn_illustrated.png)